CristianBuca/MS4_MotoStyle/README.md

 *User stories solved by this feature:*

-* 24 - As a regular user, I want to view articles related to the store products and the community it caters to.
+* 23 - As a returning user, I want to view articles related to the store products and the community it caters to.
-* 26 - As a regular user, I want to be able to comment on articles.
+* 25 - As a returning user, I want to be able to comment on articles.

 <details>
   <summary> (Expand) Blog on mobile, tablet and desktop view.</summary>